underscoreio/underscoreio/src/html/_posts/2015-10-14-sbt-commands.md

 author: Richard Dallaway
 ---

-We all pick up little SBT tricks.
-The settings, commands, or clues we wish we'd figured out earlier.
+We all pick up SBT tricks: the settings, commands, or clues we wish we'd figured out earlier.
 This post contains a section of some we use.
 What lesser-known tricks do you make use of?